kaggour/AM-CDM/README.md

 ### How to use SADL Files
 ### Tips for Human consumption of SADL Files

 ## How to reference the AM-CDM - Lead: Kareem Aggour

 ### Citing
 ### Versioning

 ## CDM Structure - Lead: Alex Kitt
+*This section may need a rename to avoid confusion with Alex Kuan's section with graphics.*

 ### Inheritance/Meta-Rules

 ## Who is using the AM CDM - Lead: Yan Lu